-These five easy hacks will get your hands, lips and skin feeling soft, supple and nourished through the winter months.
+These five easy hacks will get your hands, lips, and skin feeling soft, supple and nourished through the winter months.

-- Lock in Moisture: After taking a quick warm shower, pat skin with a towel without completely drying off, then apply a rich moisturizer that contains shea butter and other rich oils and give it a minute to sink in before putting on clothes.
-Applying moisture to damp skin locks in hydration and keep skin soft and moisturized longer.
+- Lock in Moisture: After taking a quick warm shower, pat the skin with a towel without completely drying off, then apply a rich moisturizer that contains shea butter and other rich oils, and give it a minute to sink in before putting on clothes.
+Applying moisture to damp skin locks in hydration and keeps skin soft and moisturized longer.
 You can also lock in moisture to those extra dry areas like your hands and feet by applying a thick coat of Whipped Shea Butter with Colloidal Oatmeal and putting on a pair of thick socks before bed.
 Slathering your hands with a thick rich balm and putting on gloves when heading out into the cold weather is another way to give hands and cuticles a moisture boost.

 For more about the Shea Radiance story, please visit http://www.shearadiance.com.